Dig-Doug/EC521_PrinterSpoofing/URFPython/readme.md

 #URF File Format
+A URF file consists of 3 parts: the file header, the page header, and the page data.
+Each page has its own page header, so the structure of the file is as follows:

+File Header
+Page Header
+Page Data
+Page Header
+Page Data
+etc...

 ##File Header
-The URF file head begins with the ASCII characters "UNIRAST\0".
-After these 8 bytes, the rest of header contains basic information about the document, such as number of pages, page width & height, etc.
+The URF file header consists of two parts.
+The first part is the ASCII characters "UNIRAST\0".
+The second part is the number of pages in the file, represented as an int (4 bytes).

 ###Example: